openstack/openstack-ansible/doc/source/install-guide/targethosts.rst

 .. image:: figures/workflow-targethosts.png

-The OSA installation process recommends at least five target hosts that will contain the OpenStack environment and supporting infrastructure.
+We recommend at least five target hosts to contain the OpenStack environment and supporting infrastructure for the OSA installation process.
 On each target host, perform the following tasks:

--  Naming target hosts.
+-  Naming target hosts

--  Install the operating system.
+-  Install the operating system

--  Generate and set up security measures.
+-  Generate and set up security measures

--  Update the operating system and install additional software packages.
+-  Update the operating system and install additional software packages

--  Create LVM volume groups.
+-  Create LVM volume groups

--  Configure networking devices.
+-  Configure networking devices

 --------------